zajitschek/metaanalysis/chapters/chapter4.md

 # Writing it up

-The [PRISMA checklist](http://prisma-statement.org/documents/PRISMA%202009%20checklist.pdf), which we used as our farmework for conducting a systematic review, will give a good overview of all the things you need to report in or alongside your manuscript.
+The [PRISMA checklist](http://prisma-statement.org/documents/PRISMA%202009%20checklist.pdf), which we used as our framework for conducting a systematic review, will give a good overview of all the things you need to report in or alongside your manuscript.

 The full-text screening of your included studies should have given you a very solid overview over the general background of your research question - so summarising this into a polished paper should be easy
 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/wink.png?raw=true)